Beyonce Miscarriage Scare: Feared Pregnancy Struggle Prior To Conceiving Twins

 Had she not conceived this time around, Beyonce would’ve continued to try and make it happen for herself, but as previously mentioned, eventually, she’d have to get back to making music, which would make it even harder for her to get pregnant.

-All in all, the timing couldn’t have been better for Beyonce, who is expected to give birth before the summer, The Washington Post affirms.
+All in all, the timing couldn’t have been better for Beyonce, who is expected to give birth before the summer, the Washington Post affirms.

 “Beyonce is definitely overjoyed over her pregnancy,” an insider gushed.
 “She and Jay Z have been dreaming of having another baby for years and now they are having two!
 It’s twice as special!”